-Heath Ceramics is a iconic California brand with a name that's synonymous with gorgeous, top-of-the-line tile and ceramics.
+Heath Ceramics is an iconic California brand with a name that's synonymous with gorgeous, top-of-the-line tile and ceramics.
 Endlessly inspired by the shapes, colors, and designs of their tiles, we teamed up with Heath to see if we could translate their 3D aesthetic into a 2D form.
 And we quickly learned that our inkling was correct: tile and wallpaper are a match made in heaven.
-Below, a little of what inspired the Heath designers and a look at our insanely fun photo shoot with the entire team:
+Below, is a little of what inspired the Heath designers and a look at our insanely fun photo shoot with the entire team:

 What inspires the Heath design team?